What is Attrition Rate?

 What is a Good Attrition Rate?

-- High Employee Attrition → A high attrition rate implies that there are problems within the company that needs to be identified and fixed promptly.
+- High Employee Attrition ➝ A high attrition rate implies that problems within the company need to be identified and fixed promptly.

-- Low Employee Attrition → On the other hand, a low attrition rate — what most companies strive to achieve — is most often perceived positively and reflects that current employees have an incentive to remain with the company rather than pursuing different roles elsewhere.
+- Low Employee Attrition ➝ On the other hand, a low attrition rate—the outcome most companies strive to achieve—is often perceived positively and reflects that current employees are incentivized to remain with the company rather than pursuing different roles elsewhere.

 What Causes High Employee Attrition?